Compulsory Testing for Certain Persons

 Frequently Asked Questions

-- Why do we need to put in place these regulations?
+- Why do we need to put in place this regulation?

-Strengthening COVID-19 testing is an integral part of the epidemic control strategy, which can help to slow down the transmission of the virus by early identification, early isolation and early treatment.
+Strengthening testing for COVID-19 is an integral part of the epidemic control strategy, which helps to prevent the transmission of the virus by early identification, early isolation and early treatment.

 - What is the legal basis for the Regulation (Cap.
 599J)?

 Moreover, Cap.
-599J provides the legal framework for the Government to, according to the needs of infection control, restrict movement of persons subject to compulsory testing, or seal off premises with epidemic outbreaks until all persons on the premises have undergone testing and the test results are ascertained.
-(See also FAQ 3 below.)
+599J provides the legal framework for the Government to, according to the needs of infection control, restrict movement of persons who are present in a restricted area until all persons on the premises have undergone testing and the test results are mostly ascertained.
+(See also FAQ 4 below.)

 - What is a "restriction-testing declaration"?

 Cap.
-599J provides the legal framework for the Secretary for Food and Health to make a "restriction-testing declaration" (declaration) when a considerable number of persons who have recently contracted COVID-19 have recently been present on the premises, or a person who has recently contracted the disease and who has recently been present on the premises is likely to have been in close proximity to a considerable number of persons on the premises, and accordingly persons who are present on the premises are being exposed to a significant risk of contracting the disease, and it is necessary to conduct testing for persons on the premises promptly and extensively in order to prevent, protect against, delay and control the transmission of the disease.
-After the declaration is made, relevant persons are required to stay in the premises until all such persons have undergone testing and the test results are ascertained.
-If necessary, such as when there is suspicion on environmental contamination onsite which increases the infection risks of persons therein, the Government may transfer persons on the premises to a designated place to wait for the test result having regard to the situation, or send them to quarantine centres for compulsory quarantine under the existing mechanism.
+599J provides the legal framework for the Secretary for Health to make a "restriction-testing declaration" (declaration) when a considerable number of persons who have recently contracted COVID-19 have recently been present on the premises, or a person who has recently contracted the disease and who has recently been present on the premises is likely to have been in close proximity to a considerable number of persons on the premises, and accordingly persons who are present on the premises are being exposed to a significant risk of contracting the disease, and it is necessary to conduct testing for persons on the premises promptly and extensively in order to prevent, protect against, delay and control the transmission of the disease.
+After the declaration is made, persons who are present within a restricted area will be required to stay in the premises until all such persons have undergone testing and the test results are ascertained.
+If necessary, such as when it is suspected that environmental contamination onsite which increases the infection risks of persons therein, the Government may transfer persons on the premises to a designated place to wait for the test result having regard to the situation, or send them to quarantine centres for compulsory quarantine under the existing mechanism.

-- What are the legal consequences for contravening the aforementioned regulations?
+- What are the legal consequences for breaching a restriction-testing declaration ?

 Any enquiries on compulsory testing arrangements may be addressed to the hotline at 6275 6901 which operates daily from 9am to 6pm.